roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Release management/Use OpenKruise to deploy cloud-native applications.md

           updateStrategy:
             type: RollingUpdate
             rollingUpdate:
-              podUpdatePolicy: InPlaceIfPossible #We recommend that you perform an in-place upgrade instead of upgrading pods upon recreation.
+              podUpdatePolicy: InPlaceIfPossible     #We recommend that you perform in-place upgrades instead of upgrading pods upon recreation.
               maxUnavailable: 20%        #A maximum of 20% pods can be unavailable during the release.
               inPlaceUpdateStrategy:
-                gracePeriodSeconds: 3 #The graceful period specifies how long a pod stays in the Not-ready state before the controller upgrades the pod in place.
+                gracePeriodSeconds: 3  #The grace period specifies how long a pod stays in the Not-ready state before the controller performs an in-place upgrade on the pod.
         ```

         -   type: specifies the upgrade strategy.
 The following three strategies are supported: